 3. Zendesk

-Popularly known for its helpdesk solution, Zendesk offers a knowledge base tool that can be adapted for customers, internal use, support agents, and IT.
+Popularly known for its helpdesk solution, Zendesk offers what’s typically an external knowledge base tool that can be adapted for customers, internal use, support agents, and IT.
 The interface is lean and easy to use, and the software boasts AI and machine learning, analytics, and community forums support.

 Content can be translated to over 40 languages for localization, and the product can also be customized to match the company’s branding.